Surviving the Newborn Phase: Sleep Strategies for Exhausted Parents

 In the newborn phase, many conflicting emotions occur simultaneously.
 You’re excited about finally meeting your bundle of joy while also battling to get enough sleep each night—and not let the sleep deprivation take away from the happiness you know you should be feeling.
 After all, the newborn phase will be gone in the blink of an eye, and you want to relish it as much as you can.

-However, with newborns learning to settle into life outside the womb, sleep can be difficult for them and, as a result, you.
+However, with newborns learning to settle into life outside the womb, sleep can be difficult for them and, as a result, for you as well.

 No matter how much you prepare, it’s all too easy to find yourself becoming a glassy-eyed zombie as you try to slog through these first few months with your child.
 All hope is not lost, though—there are strategies for surviving these days and rediscovering the joys of the newborn phase.